Town hall meeting

 Town hall meetings, also referred to as town halls or town hall forums, are a way for local and national politicians to meet with their constituents either to hear from them on topics of interest or to discuss specific upcoming legislation or regulation.
 During periods of active political debate, town halls can be a locus for protest and more active debate.
 The term originates mainly from North America, and is unfamiliar in British English where politicians instead hold surgeries.

-Despite their name, town hall meetings does not need to take place in a town hall.
+Despite their name, town hall meetings do not necessarily take place in a town hall.
 They are commonly held in a range of venues, including schools, libraries, municipal buildings, and churches.
 A number of officials have also experimented with digital formats for town halls.
 Town hall meetings organized by national politicians are often held in a variety of locations distributed across a voting district so that elected representatives can receive feedback from a larger proportion of constituents.

 Historically, no specific rules or guidelines have defined a town hall meeting.
 Any event that allows constituent participation with a politician may be called a town hall, including gatherings in person, group phone calls, or events on Internet platforms such as Facebook or Twitter.
 Attendees use town halls to voice their opinions and question elected officials, political candidates, and public figures.
 In contrast to town meetings, a type of direct democratic rule that originated in colonial New England, attendees do not vote on issues during town hall meetings.

 In the United States, town halls are a common way for national politicians to connect or reconnect with their constituents during recesses, when they are in their home districts away from Washington, D.C.